My Favorite Peanut Butter Cookies

 - Add the dry ingredients and mix until combined.

-- Remove from the oven and immediately press each cookie to flatten slightly with the bottom of a flat drinking glass.
-Don’t flatten the cookies to smithereens, just press the puffed part down until the cookies are an even thickness.
+- Remove from the oven and use a flat-bottomed glass to immediately press each cookie to flatten slightly.
+Don't flatten the cookies to smithereens, just press the puffed part down until the cookies are an even thickness.

 - Scoop onto a cooling rack to cool completely.
-These cookies freeze great (and actually taste amazing straight from the freezer).
+These cookies freeze great (and actually taste amazing straight from the fridge or freezer).

 Notes